BenNeise/bennneise.github.io/_posts/2010-04-27-eric-sloofs-quick-guide-to-using-the-vmware-vix-api-with-vcenter.markdown

 [Online Training ÔÇô Automating vSphere with the VIX API](http://vimeo.com/11193427) from [Eric Sloof NTPRO.NL](http://vimeo.com/esloof) on [Vimeo](http://vimeo.com).

-I canÔÇÖt wait to try this out, although I think IÔÇÖm going to have to do a little Visual Basic study first.
+I can't wait to try this out, although I think I'm going to have to do a little Visual Basic study first.